Herbal Consultation - Lavender

 It’s a thoughtful observation in the loss of herbal wisdom in exchange for the convenience of modern medicine.

-This is my personal philosophy, what inspired me to create my small business, and I agree with this profound statement wholeheartedly.
+This is my personal philosophy and what inspired me to create my small business, and I agree with this profound statement wholeheartedly.

 “I found many turn of the century documents describing effective medicinal uses.
 I discovered many wonderful fathers of herbalism and eclectic medicine.
 I found myself fascinated by the information that I learn while reading their documents.
 To my surprise, the discovery that hit me the hardest in an emotional way was that our federal government once promoted and encouraged the use of herbs and weeds as medicine.
 I read through almost the entire Bulletin written by Alice Henkel, Assistant in Drug and Medicinal Plant Inventions from the Department of Agriculture and felt a sense of deep betrayal because in this country, we once had knowledge of inexpensive and effective ways to treat ailments with common natural remedies.
 I am not insinuating that modern medicine has not had wonderful discoveries that have led to life extension and health for so many Americans and people around the world, because I know it has, but it seems to me, after further research, that it has also caused much harm in the pursuit of profit.
 As I contemplated this bulletin further and read through other old documents, I do believe that modern medicine is wonderful in the treatment of acute illnesses and injuries but falls short in the care of chronic ones.